voelkerb/powermeter/docu/README_Firmware_Cmds.md

 * ```<ntpConf>``` (optional):
   * Integer, interpreted as milliseconds.
 The NTP request before starting the sampling needs to be confident within this threshold value.
   * NOTE: NTP requests are send over UDP to the specified NTP server.
 The time it takes to get the answer needs to be considered as well for millisecond resolution.
-As the request has to be sent to the server and from the server back to the [powermeter], half of the time the request took is added to the received NTP time.
+As the request has to be sent to the server and from the server back to the [PowerMeter], half of the time the request took is added to the received NTP time.
 The request is thus only confident up to the time it took to receive the response, as in the worst case - if a response took 10ms - it could be 0ms for sending to the server and 10ms for getting the response.
 This would mean, the time is off the actual time about 5ms - which is our confidence level.
 As most sampling is stored relative (start time + sampling rate), getting the start time as exact as possible is crucial.
   * Default: no NTP request is sent

 * ```<flowCtr>``` (optional):